Back Pain Treatment in Wokingham

 Dr (TCM) Attilio D'Alberto BM (Beijing), BSc (Hons) TCM, MBAcC, MRCHM

-Dr (TCM) Attilio D'Alberto has been treating lower back pain problems for over 13 years and has great success in treating back pain.
+Dr (TCM) Attilio D'Alberto has been treating lower back problems for over 15 years and has great success in treating back problems.

 Dr (TCM) D'Alberto graduated with a Bachelor of Medicine from Beijing University of Traditional Chinese Medicine (TCM) in China after studying for 5 years.